 Legal Rights of Married Daughters

-According to Hindu Succession Act, 1956, the property right of daughters and sons were not the same.
-It ensured the daughter’s rights on father’s property until she gets married.
-The act was amended in 2005, and after the amendment, every married daughter has equal rights, liabilities, and duties as their brother’s.
+According to the Hindu Succession Act, 1956, the property right of daughters and sons were not the same.
+It ensured the daughter’s rights on the father’s property until she gets married.
+The act was amended in 2005, and after the amendment, every married daughter has equal rights, liabilities, and duties as their brothers.

 2. Legal Right to be coparceners

 A coparcenary is formed with the four generations of a family.
-Under the Hindu Succession Act (Amended in 2005), now a married woman have rights to be a coparcener.
+Under the Hindu Succession Act (Amended in 2005), now a married woman has the rights to be a coparcener.
 This enables her legal rights on coparcenary property.
 An ancestral property has to be shared equally among all coparcenary members.

-3. Legal Rights to maintenance by husband –
+3. Legal Rights to maintenance by the husband